-- Possible intro to Lab 1.7, by Michael Pershan.
+- Possible intro to Lab 1.7 (Angles and Triangles in a Circle), by Michael Pershan.

-- Consider doing Lab 1.10 before Lab 1.7, as suggested by Alex Wilson.
+- Consider doing Lab 1.10 (Soccer Angles) before Lab 1.7, as suggested by Alex Wilson.

-- Slight edit of Lab 5.6: Symmetry, an attempt to make the table headings easier to understand.
+- Slight edit of Lab 5.6, an attempt to make the table headings easier to understand.

-- Extension to Lab 5.6: Cover the Big Dodecagon with pattern blocks, + connections.
+- Extension of Lab 5.6: Cover the Big Dodecagon with pattern blocks, + connections.